 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Central is $8,780 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,408.
+Housing and campus dining at Central costs $9,050 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

-Central’s tuition and fees change based on: B Academic program for both full and part-time students Course load for both full and part-time students Course level for both full and part-time students
+Central’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for both full and part-time students •Course level for both full and part-time students

 The average financial aid package for a full-time, first-year student is around $9,274 a year.
-Around 53.1 percent of Central undergrads take out student loans to cover any remaining costs.
+Around 53.1% of Central undergrads take out student loans to cover any remaining costs.
 Central graduates who have student loans graduate with an average of $27,385 of student loan debt.